Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts: Exercises: Optimisation

 An oil company wants to build a pipeline connecting an offshore oil platform to a refinery (on land).
 The coastline is straight.
 The oil platform is a distance $D_1$ from the coast.
 The refinery is on the coastline, distance $D_2$ from the point on the coast closest to the platform.
 Building the pipeline has a cost per unit length $c_1$ at sea, and $c_2$ on land.
 How should the pipeline be built?
-What are the factors that need to be considered when providing a response to this question?
+What are the factors that need to be considered when providing a response to this question? \\\textit{Here is an alternative formulation of the same problem, inspired by Shulman:} \\An offshore oil well platform is located at point A, which is a distance $D_1$ km from the nearest point Q on a straight shoreline.
+The oil is to be piped from A to a refinery at a point T on the shoreline by piping it straight under water to a point P on the shoreline between Q and T and then to T by a pipe along the shoreline.
+Suppose that the distance from Q to T is $D_2$ km and that it costs $c_1$ per km to lay an underwater pipe and $c_2$ per km to lay the pipe along the shoreline.
+What should the distance $x$ of the pipeline from P to T be?
+What are all the factors that need to be considered when building this pipeline?

 \ifdefined\solution \solution \textit{The cost-minimising path is given by Snell's law, and is an exercise in trigonometry.
 But who said we were optimising over cost?
 This is an assumption that is trained in to mathematicians while they are students, but it need not always be the right way to optimise.
 Economic actions almost always have externalities, such as possible damage to the environment (the pipe may go through a coral reef or protected habitat) or to existing infrastructure (it may go through a school, or a site of archaeological significance).
 Policymakers have to take a holistic view of these effects, and the mathematicians that advise them need to be honest about the simplifications and the assumptions that go into their models.}